 “Mammography remains the number one diagnostic tool for detecting breast cancer,” says Dr. Patel.

-Simply put, a mammogram is an X-ray image of the breast.
+A mammogram is an X-ray image of the breast.
 Over the years, mammography has evolved to become more accurate.
-It now allows providers to detect cancers in even the smallest form.
+The technology used today allows providers to detect breast cancer in even the smallest form.

 Are there different types of mammography?